rhertogh/yii2-oauth2-server/docs/guide/start-prerequisites.md

 ## Oauth2 (and OpenID Connect)

-There are a lot of terminology specific Oauth2 and OpenID Connect like "grant types", "clients", "scopes" and "claims".
+There are a lot of terminology specific Oauth 2.0 and OpenID Connect like "grant types", "clients", "scopes" and "claims".
-It is *strongly* recommended that you get familiar with Oauth2 (and OpenID Connect if applicable) before continuing the installation and setup.
+It is *strongly* recommended that you get familiar with Oauth 2.0 (and OpenID Connect if applicable) before continuing the installation and setup.

 #### Good places to start are: